ian-fisher-developer/qt-qml/2_adjustable_table/README.md

 ## Description

-The second exercise has a C++ table data model with configurable dimensions, exposed to QML via Qt's Property System.

-The QML code describes the table view and its model, with slider controls for the row and column dimensions.
-It links the item properties, enabling the model/view/controls interactions.
+Builds on the minimal table exercise, giving the C++ table data model configurable dimensions.
+Two GUI sliders adjust the number of rows and columns.

+## Implementation Highlights

+In AdjustableTableModel.h

+- Expose the model to QML with QML_ELEMENT and the Qt Properties System
+- Sadly, the QML TableView does not natively support table headers

+In main.qml

+- Add the slider controls, arranging them with the table view in a grid
+- Make the table model's nRows/nCols properties dependent on the corresponding slider value

 ## Tests